 It’s beginning to feel a lot like…prom season.
 I bought three prom magazines for the library, and just about every girl has thumbed through them at least once trying to plan the perfect night.
 I remember when my three girls were so afflicted, only they were very thoughtful.
 As daughters of a true bargain hunter, they took pride in finding the cheapest prom dresses and accessories on the east coast.
+One of my daughters organized with her friends and together they got themselves a Rockstarz Limousine & Party Bus, which I am still hearing about.
 They knew that the outfit, just like a wedding dress, would probably only be worn once.
 The youngest found a gorgeous brand new Hawaiian-print cheongsam for ten bucks in a resale shop!
 Anticipation was usually more fun than the actual prom itself anyway.
 I’ve found sometimes the more excited you get about something, the less fun you have.

 New Year’s Eve used to be the worst night ever before I met my husband.
 Inevitably I’d get all gorgeous only to have a fight with my date.
 But the prep time with the teasing, hairspray, high heels and false eyelashes was always fun.